 This type of propeller uses a small electric motor in the hub to rotate the blades in their ferrules, thereby changing blade pitch.
 Most of the common electric props use slip rings to transfer the motivating electricity from the crankshaft side to the spinning prop.
 An upside of the electric prop is that you can use it on virtually any engine that meets its power and crank-flange layout.
 The downside is that electric props are typically quite slow to adjust, and even when fitted with an external constant speed controller, they can have difficulty keeping up with rapid airspeed changes.
 Many pilots set the prop in cruise in the constant-speed mode and then lock the pitch in place unless the atmosphere or airspeed dictate change.
 In this sense, an electric prop is definitely not indicated for aerobatic use.

-Hydraulic constant-speed props take advantage of engine oil to change blade pitch-see the sidebar Politics of the Governor on Page 40.
+Hydraulic constant-speed props take advantage of engine oil to change blade pitch-see the sidebar Politics of the Governor below.
 And in that sense they’re essentially interchangeable.
 The primary variables you’ll be considering are:

 - Specific flange style and bolt size.
 Smaller engines use the SAE 1 bolt circle.
 Continentals small four-cylinder engines (not including the IO-240) up to the O-200 use the SAE 1, while Lycomings O-235 could have an SAE 1 or the larger SAE 2 bolt circle.
 Starting with the O-290, all of the larger Lycomings use the SAE 2 bolt circle.
 Bushings are pressed into the Lycoming crankshaft flange.
 For the larger engines, these will be inch, while the smaller engines-all the little Continentals and the Lycoming O-320 and below-all use 7⁄16-inch bolts.

 - Horsepower capability.